 That is all!
 If you make six 3-minutes long rounds with 1-minute rest and you beat the bag intensively (plus jump roping), then you are exhausted now.
 Of course, as you get familiar with hitting the bag you can modify your workout.

-There is no question that the best is if you go to a real trainer (for even cardio purposes), but if you are a lack of time boxing at home effectively is also possible.
-Boxing is an exciting activity that will boost your endurance (you will feel in a few weeks) but also helps to get rid of the daily stress.
+There is no question that the best is to get a real trainer (for even cardio purposes).
+But if you are a lack of time, having effective boxing workouts at home is also possible.
+Pugilism is an exciting activity that will boost your endurance (you will feel in a few weeks) but also helps to get rid of the daily stress.

-If you want to learn more about boxing and how to set up your home boxing gym, look around this website.
+In case you want to learn more about boxing drills at home and how to set up your home boxing gym, look around this website.
 You will find a lot of useful information.